NikolayNIK/material_table_view/README.md

   which can be used as a `transitionBuilder` for the `AnimatedSwitcher` in that context as a default one will not work.

-If any alternative you need are not available, feel free to use [the issue tracker](https://github.com/NikolayNIK/material_table_view/issues).
+If any alternative you need is not available, feel free to use [the issue tracker](https://github.com/NikolayNIK/material_table_view/issues).

-Drawing on top of the row might not work as expected.
+Drawing on top of cells in the row widget might not work as expected.

 These limitations do **not** apply to cell widgets built by a `cellBuilder` closure.